nhan-pt/scan-smart-contract/README.md

 yarn test wallet_scan.test.ts
 ```

-The script will scan the famous functions which using buy hot_wallet system of Bitcastle.
+The script will scan the famous functions which using in your like system.
 ```
 + balanceOf
 + transfer